protocol/launchpad/docs/ipld/paths-and-selectors.md

 The most common form of pathing can be found in the IPFS gateway, or IPFS on the CLI where a CID postfixed with a `/` followed by a string (perhaps containing further `/` path segment separators).

 For example, the IPFS "address" [ipfs://QmUaUmRWCfnyAdYFqckr4ArtmhAuzJSM6216SHb2emfz2B/0927/index.html](ipfs://QmUaUmRWCfnyAdYFqckr4ArtmhAuzJSM6216SHb2emfz2B/0927/index.html) (which some browsers support natively, or you can use via the IPFS gateway: [https://ipfs.io/ipfs/QmUaUmRWCfnyAdYFqckr4ArtmhAuzJSM6216SHb2emfz2B/0927/index.html](https://ipfs.io/ipfs/QmUaUmRWCfnyAdYFqckr4ArtmhAuzJSM6216SHb2emfz2B/0927/index.html)), includes a CID and a path.
-The CID addresses a single block, but the path (`/0927/index.html`) takes further.
+The CID addresses a single block, but the path (`/0927/index.html`) takes us further.
 In this example, the path is navigating through a series of linked blocks to find a leaf block containg the content for the `index.html` file. _(Note that there is more than meets the eye to this example, since the underlying IPLD data is transformed through a UnixFS lens to provide directory-like pathing, but we'll ignore that for the purpose of a discussion on pathing!)._

 Another example, which you can try on the commandline with go-ipfs, is inspecting the contents of the Filecoin genesis block, which is a DAG-CBOR block and has the CID `bafyreiaqpwbbyjo4a42saasj36kkrpv4tsherf2e7bvezkert2a7dhonoi`.
 Running the command: `ipfs dag get bafyreiaqpwbbyjo4a42saasj36kkrpv4tsherf2e7bvezkert2a7dhonoi` we can fetch this block and _see_ it by having it translated using the DAG-JSON codec for nice human-readable printing (use `ipfs block get` if you want the raw, untranslated bytes):